 - Professional memberships

-- Elected Member – Australasian Executive, Australasian College of Road Safety
+- Queensland Executive, Australasian College of Road Safety, elected member

-- Inaugural Member – Transportation Research Board Young Driver Subcommittee (ANB30(1))
+- Transportation Research Board Young Driver Subcommittee, inaugural member

-Teresa Senserrick PhD joins QUT in 2019 as Professor, Centre for Accident Research & Road Safety – Queensland (CARRS-Q).
-This follows 20 years of experience in road safety research in Australia and internationally.
-Teresa’s PhD in developmental psychology explored adolescent motivation and risk taking, and she continues to focus her research on youth and young adults, particularly new drivers and motorcyclists, and Indigenous road users.
+Teresa Senserrick PhD, Professor at the Centre for Accident Research & Road Safety – Queensland (CARRS-Q), has over 20 years of experience in road safety research in Australia and internationally.
+Her PhD in developmental psychology explored adolescent motivation and risk taking, and she continues to focus her research on youth and young adults, particularly new drivers and motorcyclists, and First Nations road users.
 Education, training and graduated licensing systems are her specific areas of expertise, with particular interest in addressing issues for at-risk and disadvantaged road users, including in low socioeconomic and rural/remote communities.

 Current projects and PhD supervision: